 Meg, a regular but reluctant speaker, needed help with her confidence to MC a large event in front of her peers.
-She was surprised to find the Initial Consult (1 x 75 minutes) was enough.
+She was surprised to find just one, 90 minute session was enough.
 Her event was a success and her confidence massively increased.
 The door is open for more sessions should she need.

 Case Study 2: Julia, Small Business Owner

 Julia graded herself a 2/10 in speaking confidence – very nervous – when it came to speaking in front of groups.
 All those eyes!
 All those judgements!
-After the Initial Consult soothed her worries about finally dealing with this long term fear, she decided to undertake the Feel Fear Speak Anyway program (5 x 60 minutes).
+After the first session soothed her worries about finally dealing with this long term fear, she decided to undertake at least six additional weekly sessions.
 Julia learned how to shift her fear reaction to a relaxation response and hold her ground without fading away.
 She practised on her small team at work without falling apart.
 She found herself more willing to attend personal and professional events… which was better for her business and social life.
-Julia never intends to give presentations, so Feel Fear Speak Anyway was enough for her.
-However, should she change her mind…

 Case Study 3, Lee, Psychotherapist

 Lee wanted to reduce her labour intensive one-on-one case load and reach more people by running workshops and speaking at events.
 She decided to invest in creating a speaking toolbox for herself, (a low cost form of marketing) and learn how to genuinely connect with large groups and overcome her fear in doing so.
 Plus achieve her goal of generating more money for less hours.
-After the Initial Consult, Lee decided she needed to go back to basics and begin with Feel Fear Speak Anyway (5 x 60 minutes).
-She discovered that her everyday interactions and moments became about quality not quantity, the perfect place to be in to undertake the next coaching program of Presenting… You!
-(10 x 60 minutes).
-Lee began by identifying what made her different and unique, developed compelling self introductions, a Speaker Biography that did not make cringe, two short presentations and the outline for a series of 3 workshops.
+After the first session, Lee decided she needed to go back to basics.
+She purchased the block of 3 sessions and booked in for fortnightly sessions.
+She discovered that her everyday interactions and moments became about quality not quantity.
+Lee loved the unexpected personal development growth and kept purchasing sessions in blocks of 3 x 90 mins.
+She began by identifying what made her different and unique, developed compelling self introductions, a Speaker Biography that did not make cringe, two short presentations and the outline for a series of 3 workshops.
 She also learned to face her fear about difficult audiences and how to inspire more people to take up her recommendations.
-The following year, Lee followed up twice with the Tweak Before You Speak program (2 x 90 minutes) to have a sounding board with Geraldine for her new presentations and to trouble shoot some challenges which made her head briefly spin.
+After 6 months of fortnightly coaching, Lee books in once a year to trouble shoot and use Geraldine as a sounding board for new presentations.

 Case Study 4: Cynthia, Coach, Author, Trainer

 Cynthia had many years of experience and feared mediocrity had crept into her style.
 She needed a boost and deep reconnection to her purpose, her message and her presence.
-Cynthia pops back to work with Geraldine on a regular basis using Tweak Before You Speak (2 x 90 minutes) to stay on track, stay fresh and not get caught being a legend in her own mind.
+Cynthia pops back to work with Geraldine on a regular basis to stay on track, stay fresh and not get caught being a legend in her own mind.

 Yes, I can help you craft and deliver a short pitch but I won’t write it for you.
 Authenticity is the key to building trust and relationships and that must come from you.
 I talk to you about purpose, context and audience and then provide you with exercises to draw out information.
 Together, we craft a message that “hits the spot” without hard sell.
 This topic falls under our Everything Presentations & Workshops coaching.
 You can take as many or as few sessions as you need.